Long Live Walter Jameson: Plot

 Walter Jameson, a college professor, is engaged to a young doctoral student named Susanna Kittridge.
 Susanna's father, Sam Kittridge, another professor at Jameson's college, becomes suspicious of Jameson because he does not appear to have aged in the twelve years they have known each other and seems to have unrealistically detailed knowledge of some pieces of history that do not appear in texts.
 Jameson at one point reads from an original Civil War diary in his possession.
-Later, Kittridge recognizes Jameson in a Mathew Brady Civil War photograph.
+Later, Kittridge spots the diary's author, Major Hugh Skelton, in a Mathew Brady Civil War photograph and finds Jameson looks exactly like Skelton.

 After Kittridge presents these pieces of evidence, Jameson ultimately reveals his real life history.
 Agelessness (but no immunity to injury) was imparted to him by an alchemist more than 2,000 years ago.
 Jameson does not know what was done to him, only that the alchemist was gone when he recovered, and he then stopped aging.
 Soon, he had to become a constant refugee.
-He tells Kittridge that he learned a terrible lesson from living for so long and longs for death.
+He tells Kittridge he has learned from living for so long that the point of death is to make life meaningful.
 He keeps a revolver in his desk drawer, but does not have the courage to use it.

 Realizing that if Jameson marries his daughter, she will grow old, and Jameson will eventually abandon her in order to keep his secret, Kittridge refuses permission for Jameson to marry his daughter.
-Jameson defies him and proposes to Susanna, and they plan to immediately elope.
+Jameson defies him by proposing to Susanna that they immediately elope.
+Kittridge vows to expose Jameson, but he reminds Kittridge that no one will believe him.

-Jameson is accosted by Laurette Bowen, one of his wives, whom he abandoned when she grew old and frail.
-She claims that she cannot allow Jameson to destroy another woman's life.
+Briefly stopping at his study, Jameson is accosted by a woman named Laurette, who identifies him as Tom Bowen, her husband.
+Laurette claims she cannot allow Jameson to abandon Susanna as he abandoned her years ago.
 She discovers Jameson's pistol lying on his desk and shoots him.
 Shortly after Bowen leaves, Kittridge enters Jameson's study and finds him bleeding, but seemingly at peace.
 Jameson rapidly ages and collapses on the floor.
 Susanna enters the house.
 Kittridge tries to stop her from seeing the aged Jameson, saying only that he is gone.
 He is unable to keep her out of the room, but inside she discovers only an empty suit of clothes with a white substance near the collar and sleeves.
 When Susanna asks what is on the floor, the professor replies, "Dust, only dust."